latekvo/ResearchChain/README.md

 #### Langchain project aiming at achieving perpetual research with the help of a chain of ai researching agents.

 ### Dockerized running
-This method deploys all 4 workers including webui web server at the same time using docker compose.<br>
+This method deploys all 4 workers including webui backend web server at the same time using docker compose.<br>
 > sudo docker-compose -f docker/docker-compose.yml up

 ### Bare metal running